 This proceeding is important to the jurisprudence of the state.
 TEX.
 GOV'T CODE § 22.001(a).
-If the opinion of the court of appeals stands, Texas courts will be unable to hear claims that an out-of-state party took action to intentionally target the State of Texas by seeking to suppress the speech and associational rights of those in an industry vital to its economy.
-Neither the Due Process Clause nor this Court's precedent require such a result.
-Where, as here, non-residents commit intentional acts aimed at the forum, with knowledge that the brunt of the injury will be broadly felt in the forum, Texas courts are authorized under existing law to assert jurisdiction over claims arising from that conduct.
-This Court should confirm that longstanding precedent of this Court and the U.S. Supreme Court supports exercising jurisdiction over the potential defendants for their improper effort to suppress speech in Texas.
+If the opinion of the court of appeals stands, Texas courts will be unable to hear claims that an out-of-state party took action to intentionally target the State of Texas by suppressing the speech and associational rights of those in an industry vital to the Texas economy.
+Neither the Due Process Clause nor this Court's precedents require such a result.
+Where, as here, non-residents engage in intentional conduct aimed at the forum, with knowledge that the brunt of the injury will be broadly felt in the forum, Texas courts are authorized under existing law to assert jurisdiction over claims arising from those forum contacts.
+As Governor Abbott stated in his amicus filing supporting ExxonMobil's petition, "When out-of-state officials try to project their power across our border, as respondents have done by broadly targeting the speech of an industry crucial to Texas, they cannot use personal jurisdiction to scamper out of our courts and retreat across state lines."
+Governor Amicus Ltr.
+2. This Court should confirm that longstanding precedent of this Court and the U.S. Supreme Court supports exercising jurisdiction over the potential defendants for their unlawful campaign to suppress Texas speech.